 Organized by the JPL Center for Climate Sciences and the Keck Institute for Space Studies

-We are currently planning to hold this as a hybrid event.
-Wednesday/Thursday, August 3-4 will be virtual and Monday-Friday, August 8-12 will be in person at the Keck Institute for Space Studies (KISS) at the California Institute of Technology (Caltech), Pasadena, CA.
+- 5–9 Aug.
+2024 full days in person at at the Keck Institute for Space Studies (KISS) at the California Institute of Technology (Caltech), Pasadena, CA.

 Workshop format is subject to change dependent on COVID-19 conditions in late summer.